 - If it’s a link to a resource on another website, search for that resource before removing the link.
 There are lots of reasons for changing the URL of a web page.
 You might be able to change the URL in the link and make no other changes.

-- You might find an alternative resources.
+- You might find an alternative resource.
 Again, changing the URL and a couple of words can make a quick fix.